-The Area Based Childhood (ABC) Programme is a national Prevention and Early Intervention (PEIN) Programme funded by Department of Children, Disability, Equality, Integration and Youth (DCDEIY), delivered through the Prevention Partnership and Family Support Programme (PPFS) within Tusla.
-Delivered in thirteen different areas of disadvantage around the country, it was originally funded by the Department of Children and Youth Affairs (DCYA) and the Atlantic Philanthropies between 2013 and 2017.
+The Area Based Childhood (ABC) Programme is a national Prevention and Early Intervention (PEIN) Programme funded by the Department of Children, Disability, Equality, Integration and Youth (DCDEIY), delivered through the Prevention Partnership and Family Support Programme (PPFS) within Tusla.
+Delivered in twelve different areas of disadvantage around the country, it was originally funded by the Department of Children and Youth Affairs (DCYA) and the Atlantic Philanthropies between 2013 and 2017.

 ABC Vision: An Ireland where no child is impacted by poverty and all children are supported to reach their full potential.

 ABC Mission: Through prevention and early intervention approaches, the Area Based Childhood Programme aims to work in partnership with families, practitioners, communities, and national stakeholders to deliver better outcomes for children and families living in areas where poverty is most deeply entrenched.

 - Support children at critical stages of their development and wellbeing and through key transitions, with a particular focus on pre-birth to six years of age.

 - Translate the science of early childhood development and evidence-informed practice into locally appropriate programmes and approaches.

 - Mitigate the impact of intergenerational poverty and improve outcomes for children and families.